‘Prison Break’ Season 5 In 2017: Premiere Date, Cast, Trailer, And All We Know

 As aforementioned, the fourth and final season of Fox’s original Prison Break series closed with Michael taking his own life in order to save Sara.
 However, actor Wentworth Miller has confirmed that he will reprise his character.

 According to the Hollywood Reporter, the limited reboot will pick up after Michael’s apparent death, when it quickly becomes clear that Michael could still be alive.
 The series follows Sara as she teams up with Lincoln to this time free Michael from prison, with the help of three of Fox River State Penitentiary’s most notorious escapees, T-Bag, C-Note, and Sucre.
-Of course, with Michael held up in a foreign prison, it’s safe to assume that he will once again rely on the help of his fellow inmates in masterminding what the show’s producers have promised will be the “series’ biggest escape ever”.
+Of course, with Michael held up in a foreign prison, it’s safe to assume that he will once again rely on the help of his fellow inmates in masterminding what the show’s producers have promised will be the “series’ biggest escape ever.”

 They land… April 4th on FOX!